 If at first you don't succeed, try, try again.

 The task of returning has grown significantly more difficult in recent years, however, since the beginning of the Divisional Era in 1969, when the postseason expanded to include the League Championship Series.
-Including the 2017-18 Dodgers, only eight teams in that time have made it back to the World Series following a loss the year before -- and just three since the Division Series entered the picture in '95.
+Houston was only the ninth team in that time to have made it back to the World Series following a loss the year before -- and just the fourth since the Division Series entered the picture in '95.

 Here is a look at each of those returning teams and how they fared.

 2022: Beat Phillies in 6

 The 2020 Astros nearly pulled off this feat, making it to the seventh game of the ALCS against the Rays, a year after dropping a seven-game World Series to the Nationals.
 Then the ‘21 club did make it back to the Fall Classic, only to fall to Atlanta.
 But the sequel was sweeter for Houston and manager Dusty Baker, who finally claimed his first ring in 25 seasons as a manager when his club rallied from a 2-1 deficit against Philadelphia, clinching the franchise's second championship in Game 6 at Minute Maid Park.